Updated: November 16th, 2020

 The City will reassess the closure of facilities and cancellation/postponement of events and programs as the situation progresses.
 We apologize for any inconvenience this may cause, but appreciate the public’s understanding and support.
 Please call us at 562-383-4010 or visit this page for updated information.

 SUSPENSION OF CERTAIN CITY FEES AND REGULATIONS

-PARKING ENFORCEMENT - Street Sweeping Enforcement will resume Monday, September 28, 2020.
+PARKING ENFORCEMENT - Street Sweeping Enforcement resumed effective Monday, September 28, 2020.

-The City of La Habra will resume issuing citations for street sweeping parking violations beginning September 28, 2020.
+The City of La Habra resumed the issuance of citations for street sweeping parking violations effective Monday, September 28, 2020.
 If you would like more information about the City’s street sweeping schedule, including specific information for your street, please visit the City’s website at www.lahabraca.gov/197/Sweeping-Schedule, or contact the La Habra Police Department at 562-383-4344.